Interested in a future in cardiovascular research?

 - 3.0 GPA or higher.
 Extenuating circumstances will be considered

-- Rising junior, senior, or immediate graduate
+- Rising junior or senior in college, or immediate college graduate

 - Be available for full-time participation in the 10-week program